cxw42/Test-OnlySome/README.md

     use Test::More;
     use Test::OnlySome;

+You can pick which tests to skip using implicit or explicit configuration.
+Explicit configuration uses a hashref:

     my $opts = { skip => { 2=>true } };

     os $opts ok(1, 'This will run');    # Single statement OK